ohirose/bcpd/README.md

 Brief instructions are printed by typing `bcpd -v` in the terminal window.
 The binary file can also be executed using `system` function in MATLAB.
 See MATLAB scripts in the `demo` folder about the usage of the binary file.
-The binary file was compiled by GCC included in the 32-bit version of the MinGW system,
+The binary file was compiled by GCC included in the 32-bit version of the MinGW system.

 ### Terms and symbols